AAChartModel/AAChartKit/README.md

 ## Method of use:

 ### The need of preparation
-1. Drag the folder `AAChartKitFiles` into your project.
+1. Drag the folder `AAChartKitLib` into your project.
 1. Add the following content into your `.pch` file.
 ```objective-c
 #import "AAGlobalMacro.h"